 From Florida-style fun to chic elegance, you’ll find what you’re looking for in Sarasota’s eclectic collection of specialty shops.
-Find the treasures you’re looking for among the 130 shops and gourmet restaurants of St. Armands Circle, a world famous shopping destination full of continental flavor.
+Find the treasures you’re looking for among the 130 shops and gourmet restaurants of St. Armand’s Circle, a world famous shopping destination full of continental flavor.
 And, if you favor galleries, working studios, and open air cafes, you won’t want to miss Towles Court Arts District.
 The newest addition to shopping in Sarasota is The Mall at University Town Center with shops including Saks Fifth Avenue, Robert Graham, Lulu Lemon and many others, along with a wide variety of restaurants to choose from.

 Commonly referred to as the Culture Coast of Florida, Sarasota is home to a number of professional theaters, symphonies, ballet and opera, over 30 art galleries, artist communities, the Ringling Museum of Art, and the Van Wezel Performing Arts Hall.
 Sarasota and nearby island residents enjoy the best of metropolitan art, music, and live theatre just minutes away.

 With an average annual temperature of 72 degrees, Sarasota is the place for outdoor recreation.
-It’s a golfer’s dream come true, with over 30 courses throughout the county.
+Sarasota Golf is a dream come true for enthusiasts, with over 30 courses throughout the county.
 The courses meander through lakes and woods or along the coastal settings, always with rich greens, and picturesque backdrops.

 Nature enthusiasts can begin exploring Florida’s natural beauty by visiting internationally recognized Marie Selby Botanical Gardens, an open-air and under-glass museum of more than 20,000 colorful plants, tropical displays, and gardens.
 Sarasota County is home to more than 200 parks, 16 recreation centers and has more than 2000 acres of open space parkland to consider launching a kayak, spend an afternoon watching spectacular indigenous birds, or enjoy a hike through forests.
 Consider a tree-top stroll in a magnificent canopy or canoe through and over the 57 miles of wetlands, prairies and woodlands at the pristine Myakka River State Park.